jihyekwak/project-4-travel/README.md

 # About The Project

 # User Stories
-Landing / Main Page:
+Home Page (Laning page) / General:
 - AAU, I want to know what the website is about.
 - AAU, I want to sign up and login.
 - AAU, I want to have navigation for pages.
 - AAU, I want to click logout button.

-Profile Page:
+Profile Page (My Travel Page):
 - AAU, I want to edit my profile.
 - AAU, I want to read, create, edit, and delete travel plans.
 - AAU, I want to read, create, edit, and delete travel itineraries.
 - AAU, I want to read comments on my posts.
 - AAU, I want to create, edit, delete my comments.

-Post List Page / Detail Page:
+Post List Page (Travels, Destinations) / Detail Page (Travel, Destination):
 - AAU, I want to search posts.
 - AAU, I want to see the list of posts.
 - AAU, I want to see the detail of post.